About us

 How is RLAS funded?

 RLAS receives no income from clients.
-RLAS neither asks for, or accepts, any payments, donations, gifts or fees from clients.
+RLAS neither requests nor accepts any payments, donations, gifts or fees from clients.

-- RLAS has received from Richmond Parish Land Charity a grant to pay RLAS' running expenses, including paying for the use of the Duke Street Church premises in Richmond, professional indemnity insurance, registration with the Information Commissioners, the fee for registration of our domain name and the hosting of this web site, etc; and
+Their grants pay RLAS' running expenses, including paying for the use of the Holy Trinity Church premises in Richmond, professional indemnity insurance, registration with the Information Commissioner, the fee for registering our domain name and hosting this website, and stationery.

-- Mortlake Community Association has allowed RLAS to use their premises without charge to enable RLAS to run additional advice sessions.
+From 2010 to 2012, Mortlake Community Association allowed RLAS to use their premises without charge to enable RLAS to run additional advice sessions.
+Please note that from January 2013, we no longer run sessions in Mortlake.

 - a solicitor (who has completed their training contract and has been admitted as a solicitor)